DarqueWarrior/MyDaprDemos/MyApp/README.md

 Connection: close
 ```

-Return to _sampleRequests.http_ and click _Send Request_ above the GEt request.
+Return to _sampleRequests.http_ and click _Send Request_ above the GET request.
 The second break will be hit.
 Press the _Continue_ button in the debug toolbar to continue execution.
 This will read the previously saved weather forecast from the state store and return it.

 ```
 HTTP/1.1 200 OK